SichangHe/fedcampus_pres/research_nominated/personal_statement.md

     - random lunch talks
 -->

-I serve as a representation for the Research and Practice principle for two
+I serve as a representation for the Research and Practice principle both on my personal level and towards the DKU community.
+Since my sophomore year, I have constantly being pursuing research and personal projects beyond my academic curriculum.
-reasons:
-I have been consistently exploring and learning through research and practice, and I have been spreading my ideas in these in an effort to inspire other DKU students.

-Since my sophomore year,
-I have been trying to explore and learn via constantly doing research and personal projects outside of classes.
-I find these experiences massively valuable to my growth in technical and communication skills.
+I find these experiences instrumental in honing my technical and communication skills, way beyond classroom teachings.
+And,

-I was fortunate to start this journey by joining The Search So Search Engine Research Team, advised by Professor Jiang Long.
-Diving into this project, I was surprised to see even undergrads have the potential to build a remarkable software project, a web search engine, by developing programs to scrape the web and index its contents as text.
+I have been actively sharing these ideas to inspire fellow DKU students.

+My research journey began with the search engine research team under Professor Jiang Long's guidance.
+Through this project,
-Besides absorbing new knowledge about HTTP, HTML, and other aspects of the web, I saw the need and potential for programming massively concurrent and robust software for web-related tasks.
-This inspired me to learn many programming languages prioritizing concurrency, helping me build up programming skills and gain a much deeper understanding in programming that I otherwise would not have if I were only to focus on classes.
+I was surprised to see us undergrads' potential to develop significant software projects like web search engines.
+Besides absorbing knowledge about the web, I saw the need for programming languages suitable for massive concurrency, and delved into learning many programming languages for my hobby projects, which helped me build up programming skills and gain a much deeper understanding in programming.

+Besides programming practice,
-Besides the practice on programming, the search engine project also inspire my curiosity in web programming and led me to many other side projects.
+the search engine project inspired my curiosity in web programming, leading me to various side projects.
+For example,
-I joined DKU 2022 iGEM team to author the team wiki, a static site to show the iGEM judges our experiment and community involvement.
-During this time, I mentored iGEM biology team members to collaborate in wiki writing on GitLab and helped them resolve technical issues.
-I also stepped up to maintain mdBook-KaTeX, an open source project the wiki relied on.
+I joined the DKU 2022 iGEM team and developed the team wiki, a website to demonstrate our results to the judges.
+In this role, I mentor team members collaborative wiki writing and technical issues.
+Moreover, I stepped up to maintain mdBook-KaTeX, an open-source project our wiki depended on.

-In my junior year, to explore the forefront of research, I competed into Professor Bing Luo's lab and soon started leading The FedCampus Team.
-Our contributions are demonstrated in the campus-wide federated analytics program and our research paper *FedKit: Enabling Cross-Platform Federated Learning for Android and iOS*.
+Transitioning into my junior year, eager to explore the forefront of research, I joined Professor Bing Luo's lab and led The FedCampus Team.
+Our contributes are evident in a campus-wide federated analytics program, and an IEEE demo paper on mobile federated learning.
+Beyond research, I engaged with teammates and peers on topics ranging from programming to time and motivation management, enhancing our research and practice.
-Beyond my own research, I often discuss with my teammates, other undergrads, about programming, time management, motivation, and other topics where I believed would enhance our research and practice.
-I also talked to applicants and other students interested in the FedCampus about these topics, plus brief overviews on technical subjects such as federated learning and web development to help them start their research.
+I also gave numerous FedCampus applicants and other interested students brief overviews on its technical aspects such as federated learning and web development to encourage their research.

+On a day-by-day basis,
-I have spread my experience and ideas in terms of research and practice among a few dozens of lower-class DKU students.
+I actively shared my experiences and ideas on research and practice with fellow DKU students, advocating for project-based learning and research opportunities.
-Some of these students reached out to me, while others simply started in a chat during activities, such as running club practice or a meal together.
+Whether through formal advice seeking, or casual conversations during extracurricular activities such as running club practice or a meal together,
-I discuss how they should learn more at DKU by doing projects outside of classes, how they can build up their own skills by doing side projects, how they can seek research opportunities by approaching faculty members properly, and how they may think about their career plans in terms of work versus graduate schools.
+I encouraged my peers to explore their academic potential beyond coursework.
+My guidance covered topics such as approaching faculty for research opportunities and navigating career decisions.

+In summary, my commitment to research and practice, coupled with my efforts to inspire and mentor others, exemplifies the spirit of the Research and Practice principle at DKU.